sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>git-merge-changelog</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Git merge driver for ChangeLog files
+Short desc    : Git merge driver for ChangeLog files
 URL          : https://www.gnu.org/software/gnulib
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Git Merge Changelog is a git merge driver for changelogs that combines
+Descript     : Git Merge Changelog is a git merge driver for changelogs that combines
              : parallel additions to the changelog without generating merge conflicts.
              : It can be enabled for specific files by setting appropriate git attributes.
 ```